Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Developing Cosmetic Products

-When you start developing your own cosmetic product formulations, you may start moving into less charted territory.
+When you start developing your own cosmetic product formulations, you may start moving into uncharted territory.
 It’s unlikely that you’ll be “inventing” new ingredients, but you may start using existing, known-to-be-safe, ingredients in different combinations.
-It’s up to you to somehow ensure that the products are safe, clean and unadulterated … and that they won’t become adulterated through time or use.
-That’s where testing–in its many possible forms–comes into play.
+It’s up to you to somehow ensure that the products are safe, clean, and unadulterated… and that they won’t become adulterated over time or through use.
+That’s where testing (in its many possible forms) comes into play.

 Testing?